X-ray Measurements of Accreting black holes with Polarimetric-Spectral-timing techniques

 Methodology

 I pioneered forward-modelling spectral-timing techniques that exploit rapid spectral variability and played a key role in the first studies of X-ray polarization.
 X-MAPS will take the novel and transformational step of combining these two powerful diagnostics into polarimetric-spectral-timing.
-This requires a huge increase in the computational intensity of my state-of-the-art models that my group will enable with machine learning to achieve the following science goals:
+This requires a huge increase in the computational intensity of my state-of-the-art models that my group will enable with machine learning.

 Science Goals